Customized Stop-the-Slip Solutions

 Non-Slip Grit Tape: D

-Anti-slip tape cannot be used on bare concrete because the surface can’t be successfully cleaned and the adhesive will quickly fail as the concrete allows moisture to seep up through its surface, degrading the paper-backed tape.
+Anti-slip tape cannot be used on bare concrete because the surface cannot be sufficiently cleaned and the adhesive will quickly fail as the concrete allows moisture to seep up through its surface, degrading the paper-backed tape.
 Grit tape can be used on some sealed or painted concrete ramps as a short-term fix to reduce slips and falls due to rain or light frost.
-Grit tape is not effective in snowy weather.
+However, grit tape is not effective in snowy weather.

-Generally speaking there is no maintenance necessary or possible with grit tape.
-However, snow removal from the tape can be a real challenge as a snow shovel can quickly pull up the tape from the concrete surface.
-The inability to do more than brush snow off non-slip tape makes it useless once the snow becomes compacted and icy on the ramp.
+Generally speaking, grit tape does not have any possible maintenance.
+Once it loses efficiency, there is nothing a homeowner can do to restore its non-slip properties.
+Snow removal from the tape can also be a real challenge as a snow shovel can easily pull up the tape from the concrete surface.
+The inability to do more than brush snow off non-slip tape makes it useless once the snow becomes compacted and frozen to the ramp.

-The proper installation of Non-Slip Grip Tape does require a bit of effort because of the surface preparation required.
-It is critical that the smooth painted or sealed concrete surface be clean, dry and in good shape.
-Once the surface preparation is complete, installation will proceed quickly.
+The proper installation of Non-Slip Grip Tape requires more effort than perceived because of the surface preparation required.
+It is critical that the smooth-painted or sealed concrete surface be clean, dry, and in good shape.
+If the cement is cracking, the grit tape will not apply properly.
+Once the surface preparation is complete, it is crucial that the installer make sure that the grit tape is applied without bubbles, which could affect the tape’s efficacy.

 Total Score: D